nodespacehosting/Proxmox-VE-for-WHMCS/README.md

 _If you don't have enough services (any status) in WHMCS, create services until you reach SID 101._

-### 🥽 VNC CONSOLE TUNNELING:
+### 🥽 noVNC CONSOLE TUNNELING:

-noVNC (HTML5) is supported via this WHMCS Module, and TigerVNC (Java) is being removed.

-To access VNC via WHMCS Client Area, you need to follow the PVE User Requirement below.
+To access VNC via WHMCS Client Area, you need to:

+1. Follow the PVE User Requirement below
+2. PVE and WHMCS on the same Domain Name*
+3. Have valid PTR/rDNS for the PVE Address

-**WIP NOTE:** noVNC is being overhauled to deliver on the dual-ticket PVE requirements.
+**WIP NOTE:** noVNC is being overhauled.
+It is not yet properly operational as it stands.

 At the moment, the vnc_secret field in the DB (mod_pvewhmcs tables) can't be set via GUI.

-Currently, the noVNC functionality is not operational.
-We are avoiding using iframe instead.
+* = You must use different Subdomains on the same Domain Name, so the PVEAuthCookie works.

+* = If your Domain Name has a 2-part TLD (ie. co.uk) then you will need to amend the code.

 ### 👥 PROXMOX USER REQUIREMENT: